ggasoftware/indigo/doc/source/indigo/release-notes/1.1.11/indigo-1.1.11.rst

     indigo.setOption('render-comment', 'Stereocenter groups and types were changed') indigoRenderer.renderToFile(m, 'result_2.png')

-The ``markStereobonds`` method set up/down bond marks if a stereoconfiguration were changed manually, or if it should be reset:
+The ``markStereobonds`` method set up/down bond marks if a stereoconfiguration were changed manually, or if it should be reset [#fstereo]_:

 .. indigorenderer::
     :indigoobjecttype: code